MITSustainableDesignLab/umidocs/docs/first.rst

 relevant files and data needed for a project.

-To create a new project, simply click on the UMI button and select “open project” or “new project” and browser to the folder location of your choice.
+To create a new project, simply click on the UMI button and select “open project” or “new project” and browse to the folder location of your choice.
 Once a project has been opened.

 .. figure:: ../_images/Screenshot-2017-09-19-11.09.48.png
    :align: center
    :alt: The umi menu

    The umi menu

 Important: Working units must be in